Setup with Maven

 First of all we create a new Java project called citrus-sample.
 We use the Maven command line tool in combination with Maven’s archetype plugin.
 In case you do not have Maven installed yet it is time for you to do so before continuing this tutorial.
 See the Maven site for detailed installation instructions.
 So let’s start with creating the Citrus Java project:

-In the sample above we used the Citrus archetype catalog located on the Citrus homepage.
-Citrus archetypes are also available in Maven central repository.
-So can also just use mvn archetype:generate.
-As the list of default archetypes available in Maven central is very long you might want to filter the list with citrus and you will get just a few possibilities to choose from.
+In the sample above we used the Citrus archetype available in Maven central repository.
+As the list of default archetypes available in Maven central is very long, it has been filtered for official Citrus archetypes.

-Citrus provides custom Maven archetypes.
-We load the archetype information from http://citrusframework.org and choose the Citrus basic archetype.
-Now you have to define several values for your project: the groupId, the artifactId, the package and the project version.
+After choosing the Citrus quickstart archetype you have to define several values for your project: the groupId, the artifactId, the package and the project version.
 After that we are done!
 Maven created a Citrus project structure for us which is ready for testing.
 You should see the following basic project folder structure.

 citrus-sample | + src | | + main | | | + java | | | + resources | | + test | | | + java | | | + resources pom.xml